 Winter is here, and so is the freezing cold weather that comes along with it.
 Biting winds and sub zero temperatures can put you off getting out on the bike.
 Yes, you’ll begin to warm up as you start spinning your legs and get the blood pumping, but often your extremities remain cold due to limited circulation.

-It’s often a matter of trial and error when it comes to the right solution for you, but we’ve put together some tips and advice, some obvious, some a little less conventional, to help you survive the colder months.
+It’s often a matter of trial and error when it comes to the right solution to stay warm for you, but we’ve put together some tips and advice, some obvious, some a little less conventional, to help you survive winter cycling during the colder months.

 Before you consider the below, ensure that the rest of your kit is appropriate for the conditions.
 Without a warm core, your extremities have no chance, as your body will put all its energy into protecting your vital organs.
-You may even find that wearing the right clothes solves the problem and you won’t need to go to the extremes to keep your hands and feet warm.
+You may even find that wearing the right clothes solves the problem and you won’t need to go to the extremes to stay warm.

 cyclist wearing winter cycling kit

-Socks can be made from synthetic or natural fabric; natural Merino Wool is a great option.
-It will keep you warm, wick moisture and has antibacterial properties.
-Many brands design winter specific socks that are exceptionally warm and offer all the same technology as a pair of summer socks.
-Ensure, whatever socks you choose, they are not so thick as to make your feet feel restricted, negating the benefits, and remember that the longer the socks, the more coverage they will offer.
+Winter socks can be made from synthetic or natural fabric; natural Merino Wool is a great option.
+It will keep your feet warm, wick moisture and has antibacterial properties.
+Many brands design winter socks that are exceptionally warm and offer all the same technology as a pair of summer socks.
+Ensure, whatever warm pair of winter cycling socks you choose, they are not so thick as to make your feet feel restricted, negating the benefits, and remember that the longer the socks, the more coverage they will offer.

 Universal Colours Tye Dye Socks